 - Only the applicable number of points were added to your record (if you were found guilty).

-Delaware offers drivers the opportunity to get auto insurance discounts by enrolling in state-approved defensive driving courses; however, these discounts aren’t always enough for some drivers―especially those who experience rate increases due to guilty verdicts.
+In Delaware, you may have the opportunity to get auto insurance discounts by completing a state-approved defensive driving course; however, these discounts aren't always enough for some drivers―especially those who experience rate increases due to guilty verdicts.